ShareRoot/raddog/README.md

 QueryDog
 -------------------------------

 As a convenience, RadDog also comes with querydog.js a smaller readonly version of RadDog that only contains the query methods described above.
-Since the constructor is not included in querydog.js you must use the following method to prepare the index data loaded.
+A similar constructor is included in querydog.js which only accepts existing RadDog data as the only argument.

-#### Prepare

-**prepare(data)**

-Simply attaches the `get` and `search` methods to the loaded index data object.

 #### Example Code